patrice-ojie/shopping_cart/README.md

-# shopping_cart
+# Shopping Cart

+## Description
-The purpose of this project is to create a shopping cart application for an all-encompassing store.
-Users will be able to add items, remove items, view the total cost, and checkout
+Imagine there exists a shop that sells anything you want at a price that you can choose!
+I know, *totally* unrealistic but for this program, it __exists__!
+With this shopping cart application, users are able to add items, remove items, view the total cost, and checkout.

+## Installation
+You can fork a copy of the code in order to work on and amend it as you see fit.